Kanneer Pookkal: Production

-Kanneer Pookkal is not based the novel of the same name by Mu.
-Metha, but Aayul Thandanai by Sivasankari.
+Kanneer Pookkal shares its name with a novel by Mu.
+Metha, but is actually adapted from Aayul Thandanai by Sivasankari.
+It is the first Tamil film directed by Rajasekhar.
 Cinematography was handled by V. Ranga and editing by M. Vellaichamy.

 Soundtrack

 The music was composed by Shankar–Ganesh.
 The song "Maadi Veettu Mama" attained popularity.

 Reception

 Nalini Sastry of Kalki praised the performances of Vijayan and Sripriya and Ranga's cinematography.
-She concluded the review by saying the film is not a life sentence for us, however the praise is for Sivashankari.
+She concluded the review by saying the film is not a life sentence for us, however the praise is for Sivasankari.
+Naagai Dharuman of Anna also reviewed the film praising acting of cast, dialogues.